aionnetwork/aion-docs/developers/code-examples.md

 ## Contracts

 These examples are specific to Java contract creation.
+They do not contains any setup or configuration files, unlike the [IntelliJ Plugin](#intellij-plugin)) and [Maven CLI](#maven-cli) examples.

 ## Ethers.js